osidenate/websocks.net/_posts/2015-07-22-sla-monitor.markdown

     - /img/sla-monitor-screenshot.png
 ---

 This project started as a way for me to measure the quality of my home internet connection.
-Specifically, I wanted to monitor the real-time status of my home server.
+I wanted to monitor the latency between my home server and other computers in real-time.

+This part of the system, sla-monitor, is a .NET Console application.
+It runs on my home server and pings other computers across the internet.
+It then records the latency to Firebase.

 There are three components to this system: